-Bob Moses, civil rights legend, dead at age 86 | CNN
+Bob Moses, civil rights legend, dead at age 86

 He was a leader in the Student Nonviolent Coordinating Committee in Mississippi when three civil rights workers were murdered by a group of men that included a Mississippi deputy sheriff.
 He also helped lead an ill-fated attempt to sit African-American delegates from Mississippi at the segregated 1964 Democratic National Convention.

+Moses also campaigned against the Vietnam War, linking his opposition against the war to the civil rights struggle, according to Stanford's King Encyclopedia.
+He even took a leave of absence from SNCC to avoid criticisms from fellow members who did not support his stance as his anti-war movement involvement increased.

-Moses grew so disenchanted by his experiences that he moved to Tanzania, where he taught mathematics.
-He returned to the United States in 1976 and in 1982, he was named a MacArthur Foundation Fellow.
+Denied conscientious objector status, Moses moved to Canada to avoid the draft.
+Moses grew so disenchanted by his experiences that he moved to Tanzania in the late 1960s, where he taught mathematics.
+He returned to the United States in 1976 following the amnesty program created by President Jimmy Carter.

+In 1982, he was named a MacArthur Foundation Fellow.
 He used his fellowship to create the Algebra Project, a national program that encourages African-American students to attend college by first teaching them mathematical literacy.

+The Algebra Project released a statement following the news of Moses's death.

+"His transition to that higher level only inspires us all to love, struggle and live with and for our people as he did, as we continue to work to realize Bob's vision of "raising the floor of mathematics literacy" for all young people in the United States of America," it said.

 "Bob Moses was a giant, a strategist at the core of the civil rights movement," Johnson said in the statement released Sunday.
 "Through his life's work, he bent the arc of the moral universe towards justice, making our world a better place.
 He fought for our right to vote, our most sacred right."